How to rehydrate sourdough starter

 5) Feed the starter again.

 WITHOUT DISCARDING ANY OF THE STARTER, feed it with 30 ml of lukewarm water, and 30 grams of flour.
 Cover, and put back in its warm spot.
-After "X" hours (depends on your kitchen), you should see some serious bubbling; mine took eight hours to become nice and bubbly.
-Mine was bubbly after just 2 hours.
+After "X" hours (depends on your kitchen), you should see some serious bubbling; mine was bubbly after just 2 hours, but it could take several hours.

-Feed the starter again – 30 ml of lukewarm water, and 30 grams of flour – cover, and wait.
-Again, you're not discarding any at this point.
+Feed the starter again—30 ml of lukewarm water, and 30 grams of flour—cover, and wait until it bubbles up again.
+You're not discarding any at this point.
 It may rise and then fall; this is completely natural.

 7) Put the starter back on its regular feeding schedule.

-Your starter is ready to return to its former life – and its regular schedule.
+After it’s bubbled up and fallen back a bit, your starter is ready to return to its former life—and its regular schedule.
 DISCARD all but 113 grams (about 1/2 cup).
-Feed it again, this time with 113 grams flour and 125 ml lukewarm water (about 1/2 cup each.
+Feed it once again, this time with 113 grams flour and 113 grams lukewarm water (about 1/2 cup each.
 You can have a bit more water than flour if you want your starter a bit runnier, which I find easier to work with).
 This time, it should really expand quickly.
-If you throw in 10 grams or so of a whole grain flour, I find it really kicks it into high gear.
+If you throw in 10 grams or so of a whole grain flour like rye or whole wheat, it really kicks it into high gear.
 Mine was triple in size in a couple of hours in a nice warm spot.
 Your starter is now revived and healthy.